jekyll/jekyll-compose/README.md

     $ bundle exec jekyll publish _drafts/my-new-draft.md
     # or specify a specific date on which to publish it
     $ bundle exec jekyll publish _drafts/my-new-draft.md --date 2014-01-24
+    # or specify a custom format for the date attribute in the yaml front matter
+    $ bundle exec jekyll publish _drafts/my-new-draft.md --timestamp-format "%Y-%m-%d %H:%M:%S %z"

 Unpublish your post using: